timothejoubert/out-of-box/README.md

     `python manage.py runserver`

-6. Make sure that wsgi is running from the uWgsi endpoint if everything is working properly
+6.  (optional) Make sure that wsgi is running from the uWgsi endpoint if everything is working properly

     `uwsgi --http :5000 --wsgi-file outOfBox/wsgi.py`

 7. Enable nginx configuration by creating a configuration file, and then copying and editing the sample configuration file available here [sample configuration file here](https://github.com/timothejoubert/out-of-box/blob/main/configs/nginx)

-    `sudo nano /etc/nginc/sites-available/outofbox.com `
+    `sudo nano /etc/nginx/sites-available/outofbox.com `

 8. Make sure all paths and domain names on the configuration file are correct, then restart NGINX